 Overview

 Guardrails in Bifrost provide enterprise-grade content safety, security validation, and policy enforcement for LLM requests and responses.
-The system validates inputs and outputs in real-time against your specified policies, ensuring responsible AI deployment with comprehensive protection against harmful content, prompt injection, PII leakage, and policy violations.
+The system validates inputs and outputs in real-time against your specified policies, ensuring responsible AI deployment with protection against harmful content, prompt injection, PII leakage, credential leakage, and policy violations.

 Supported Providers